 Why?
-Well usually they are seeking justification for believing that there is a real problem, that they are not just fussing about nothing or inventing a crisis from a trivial episode.
-Let's first look at what lies behind the question and then look at it again in another way.
+Well usually they are seeking justification for what the already believe – that there is a real problem, that they are not just fussing about nothing or inventing a crisis from a trivial episode.
+Let’s first look at what lies behind the question and then look at it again in another way.

 You were drunk again last night.

 You tripped over the TV and fell asleep in the toilet.

 I didn’t want to put the light on and disturb you.